Rajah01/Alarm.bat/AlarmBat_ReadMe.txt

 	Alarm Time (required; first argument)
 	Switches (optional; relaxed order)
 	Action (optional; last argument)
-	  The Action, if a text message, should not contain a "/" slash followed by certain Switch-letters ("DPQRSW")!
+	  The Action, if a text message, should not contain a literal "/" slash followed by certain Switch-letters ("DPQRSW")!
 It may be misinterpreted.
+	  (Use the substitute string `sl` instead.)

 Alarm.bat has been tested under Windows 7 Ultimate | Professional and Windows 10 Home | Pro ONLY,
 	from an elevated (Administrator) command prompt, with UAC disabled and a minimal